-As I’m cranking out projects in the new house, I’m often reminded about things I would have changed when we built it.
+As I’m cranking out projects in the new house, I’m often reminded about things I wish we did differently in the new house.
 There’s really not much, just some little things that make me say “oh, why didn’t I think of that sooner!”.

 I’m sure that’s a complaint of a lot of people.
 I’m a HUGE fan of natural light though.
 I love a super bright house.
 When my friends come over they complain that my house is too bright.
 Not even kidding.